solliancenet/microsoft-mysql-developer-guide/artifacts/03-01-CloudDeploy-ACI/README.md

 # Migrate to Azure Container Instances (ACI)

-Now that you have containerized versions of your applications, you can host them in several places in Azure.
-Here we explore Azure Container Instances (ACI).
+Now that containerized versions of the application exists, they can now be hosted in several resource types in Azure.
+Here, we explore Azure Container Instances (ACI).

 ## Push images to Azure Container Registry

-1. If you haven't already, be sure to push your images to your Azure Container Registry using the [Push Images to Acr](./../Misc/01_PushImagesToAcr.md) article.
+1. If they haven't been already, push the images to the Azure Container Registry using the [Push Images to Acr](./../Misc/01_PushImagesToAcr.md) article.

 ## Run images in ACI